 Massachusetts Roads - I-495

-NB, courtesy Doug Kerr, and similar age to the signs above as well as many on MA 2 and I-195.
+NB, courtesy Doug Kerr, and similar age to the nearby signs at the end of I-195 as well as many on MA 2 and I-195.

 Courtesy Doug Kerr, NB examples of button-copy shield numbering on otherwise fully reflectorized signs.